 British Studies - London, England

-Tarleton State University is pleased to continue its partnership with Midwestern State University and New Mexico State University to offer students this unique opportunity to study in London, England, at Queen Mary College, University of London.
+Tarleton State University is pleased to continue its partnership with Midwestern State University and New Mexico State University to offer students this unique opportunity to study in London, England, Summer II, at Queen Mary College, University of London.
 You will study in the heart of one of the most exciting cities in the world.
-Select one of nine course offerings (6 hours credit) for either undergraduate or graduate level courses.
-You must have completed 28 hours to be accepted into this program.
+Select one of eleven course offerings (6 hours credit) for either undergraduate or graduate level courses.
+You must have completed 28 hours to be accepted into this program

 Classes are small and include a balanced mixture of lecture, guest speakers, field experience, and individual research.
 Credit hours are awarded by Midwestern State University and transferred to your home institution.
 American faculty from Midwestern, Tarleton State, and New Mexico State direct each class and assign grades.